cbraissant/SF-Tech-website/_src/texts/en/material-tnt-EN.md

 By combining the heat properties of the neoprene and the reflective layers of Titanium, TNT drysuit feels nearly twice as warm as a corresponding butyl trilaminate drysuit.

 As with our butyl trilaminate, state of the art textiles are used on our TNT.
-The Kevlar outer layer is exactly the same and consist of Kevlar reinforced Nylon and Polyester, whereas the inner layer is made of Nylon.
+The Kevlar<sup>&reg;</sup> outer layer is exactly the same and consist of Kevlar<sup>&reg;</sup> reinforced Nylon and Polyester, whereas the inner layer is made of Nylon.

 ### TNT with Kevlar® protection